ryantd42/NY-Legislative-Git/2023/S2515C-2023/bill.md

   January 23, 2023
   ___________

  Introduced  by  Sens.
-RAMOS, GOUNARDES, HOYLMAN-SIGAL, LIU, MAY, PARKER, SEPULVEDA -- read twice and ordered printed, and when  printed  to  be committed  to the Committee on Transportation -- committee discharged, bill amended, ordered reprinted as amended  and  recommitted  to  said committee
+RAMOS, COMRIE, GOUNARDES, HOYLMAN-SIGAL, LIU, MAY, PARKER, SEPULVEDA -- read twice and ordered printed, and when  printed to  be  committed  to  the  Committee  on  Transportation -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee -- reported favorably from said  committee,  ordered to  first  and  second  report,  ordered to a third reading, passed by Senate and delivered to the  Assembly,  recalled,  vote  reconsidered, restored  to  third  reading, amended and ordered reprinted, retaining its place in the order of third reading

  AN ACT to amend the vehicle and traffic law, in relation to establishing scramble crosswalks leading to and from school buildings during  times of student arrival and dismissal

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Subdivision (a) of section 1640 of the vehicle and  traffic law is amended by adding a new paragraph 23 to read as follows:
-  23. ESTABLISH SCRAMBLE CROSSWALKS IN CITIES OF TWO HUNDRED FIFTY THOU- SAND OR MORE LEADING TO  AND  FROM  SCHOOL  BUILDINGS  DURING  TIMES  OF STUDENT  ARRIVAL  AND DISMISSAL.
+  23. ESTABLISH  SCRAMBLE CROSSWALKS IN CITIES WITH A POPULATION OF ONE MILLION OR MORE LEADING TO AND FROM SCHOOL  BUILDINGS  DURING  TIMES  OF STUDENT  ARRIVAL  AND DISMISSAL.
 SUCH SCRAMBLE CROSSWALKS SHALL INCLUDE, BUT NOT BE LIMITED TO, THE FOLLOWING REQUIREMENTS:
   (I) SCRAMBLE CROSSWALKS SHALL OPERATE ON WEEKDAYS  BETWEEN  8:00  A.M.